mishpajz-FIT/BI-PA2-pacman/semestral/doc/pages/mainpage.md

  - `P` - player spawn
  - `E` - enemy spawn

 Where the last two are required and can be placed in map only once.
+Enemy spawn also needs to have two tiles to the left that allow for movement.

 Teleport is created automatically when moveable tile is placed at the edge of map.